-Gregor Schmidinger’s debut feature provides a complex mix of masculinity, mental health and sexuality.
-Creating a picture of a young mans journey into adulthood unlike many other within the gay genre.
-Combining stark visual imagery with exceptional sound design.
-Schmidinger creates the aesthetic of entering the thoughts and emotions of his young male lead, Jakob (Simon Frühwirth).
+Gregor Schmidinger’s debut feature provides a us with a complex and intoxicating mix of themes.
+Ranging from modern masculinity to mental health and sexuality.
+While, taking us on a journey into adulthood unlike anything else within the LGBTQ genre.
+In effect combining stark visual imagery with exceptional sound design in a film that wraps you in the void between reality and fantasy.
+Creating the aesthetic of entering the very thoughts and emotions of its young male lead, Jakob (Simon Frühwirth).

-Nevrland plays with themes of family, trapped desire and fantasy superbly, never offering simple answers to the journey Jakob takes.
-Allowing the audience to decide the outcomes and intrinsic messages of the images on screen.
-Male desire is interwoven with scenes of animal slaughter, providing a subtext of the young male body being viewed as ‘fresh meat’ in an online community of instant desire.
+Nevrland plays with themes of family, suppressed desire and fantasy, while equally never allowing for simple answers to the journey Jakob takes.
+In turn allowing the audience to decide the outcomes and messages attached to the story.
+While also weaving sexual desire with scenes of animal slaughter.
+As the young male body becomes a motif for ‘fresh meat’ in an online community of instant desire and judgement.

-Nevrland uses its CinemaScope vista and wide dynamic sound to create an inner world of turmoil.
-Enveloping the audience with simple yet stark cinematography that plays to dream like feelings of fear, desire and unconscious action.
+Nevrland is ultimately unafraid to challenge concepts of mental health, desire and self identity in a kaleidoscope of powerful imagery.
+Using its CinemaScope vista and wide dynamic sound to create an inner world of adolescent turmoil.
+While, enveloping the audience with simple yet stark cinematography.
+That not only plays to dream like feelings of fear, desire, but also reflects the unconscious need for action.

-Nevrland will not appeal to all audiences, offering no simple answers to the journey Jakob takes; this is a film that provides a fascinating and intoxicating mix of inner thoughts, external pressures and anxieties to create a a truly unique vision of self discovery, mental health and sexuality.
+This is a film that will undoubtedly divide audiences.
+But equally provides a fascinating and intoxicating mix of inner thoughts, external pressures and anxieties.
+In creating what can only be described as truly unique vision of self discovery, mental health and sexuality.

 Director: Gregor Schmidinger